edward70/edward70/README.md

 - 🔭 I’m currently working on broadening my CS knowledge
 - 🌱 I’m currently learning how to cook instant ramen
-- 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with competitive programming
-- 💬 Ask me about computational complexity theory
+- 💬 Ask me about the theory of computation
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/edward70)